• Skip to content

 For if while we were enemies we were reconciled to God by the death of his Son, much more, now that we are reconciled, shall we be saved by his life.

-If we received grace as enemies, certainly we are saved after we have been reconciled and are now friends with God.
+If we received grace as enemies, certainly we will continue to receive it after we have been reconciled and are now friends with God.
+With such extravagant love, how can we not be secure in our salvation?

-But the question still remains: can a Christian take advantage of God’s extravagant grace?
-Yes and no. Yes, in the short-term day-to-day living we depend upon God to pay for our sinful choices.
-No, in the long-term, we have a new heart and we won’t keep on willfully and carelessly sinning (1 John 3:6).
+Can a Christian take advantage of God’s extravagant grace?
+A genuine Christian can’t.
+In the short-term day-to-day perspective, we depend upon God to forgive our sinful choices.
+We must have His unmerited favor.
+In the long-term perspective, we have a new heart and we won’t keep on willfully and carelessly sinning (1 John 3:6).
 This is because you have been set free from the law of sin and death (Romans 8:2).

 For sin will have no dominion over you, since you are not under law but under grace.
 What then?
 Are we to sin because we are not under law but under grace?
 By no means!